apify/apify-docs/content/academy/apify_platform/getting_started/inputs_outputs.md

 ![Dataset preview]({{@asset apify_platform/getting_started/images/dataset-preview.webp}})

 There's our solution!
 Did it work for you as well?
+Now, we can download the data right from the results tab to be used elsewhere, or even programmatically retrieve it by using [Apify's API](https://docs.apify.com/api/v2) (we'll be discussing how to do this in the next lesson).

+It's important to note that the default dataset of the actor, which we pushed our solution to, will be retained for 7 days.
+If we wanted the data to be retained for an indefinite period of time, we'd have to use a named dataset.
+For more information about named storages vs unnamed storages, read a bit about [data retention on the Apify platform](https://docs.apify.com/storage#data-retention).

 ## [](#next) Next up